 The thing about clearing clutter is that it makes room for more ease and enjoyment in your home AND in your life.
-Just think what you might do with the extra time and energy that comes from efficient, organized flow.
+Just think about what you might do with the extra time and energy that comes from an efficient, organized flow.

 12-Step De-Cluttering Program

-1. List and rank.
+1. List and rank

 Make a list of rooms, closets, drawers, or areas that need some clutter-clearing attention and rank them in priority order.
 Starting with the first room/area on your priority list, write down everything that is driving you nuts or needs attention on a separate sheet of paper.
 Sitting in the space while you do this will help you be really clear and specific.
 When the list feels complete, rank each item or task in priority order.